vampiricbunny/tetris-python/README.md

 This is a console-based style implementation for simplicity.
 For a graphical version, consider using a library like Pygame.
 The game speed is controlled by a 0.5-second interval for automatic piece descent.

 Adjust the time.sleep value in the game loop to change the speed.
 The input handling is optimized for Unix-like systems.
 For Windows compatibility, you may need to replace the select/tty logic with msvcrt or run in a compatible environment like WSL.
 The score increments by 100 per cleared line.
 You can enhance this by adding bonuses for multiple lines cleared simultaneously.

-This implementation provides a functional Tetris game suitable for a tutorial.
-Let me know if you need modifications, such as a Pygame version or Windows-specific input handling!

 On the last note remember this is just a proof of concept.